rubenros1795/CrisisBureaucracy/notes/analysis/observation-notes.md

 	The hon.
 Gentleman has raised a case that illustrates the difficulty in any modern complex society of any democratic body exercising detailed control over a bureaucracy.
 Bureaucracy is not necessarily a bad thing, but there is difficulty in controlling detailed Government expenditure.
 However, I must repeat that at the end of the day Parliament has the authority and the power to control Government expenditure.
 It can deny the Government money, and if that happens to any Government they must hand over to somebody else.

 **General**
-In the Opposition years for Labour (1970-4) it appears that great emphasis was laid on the democratic accountability of bureaucracy.
-Reinforced by the EEC membership debate and the continuous debates on devolution, Labour MPs argued that "There is a great danger that Britain will be subject to decisions of a bureaucracy without adequate parliamentary scrutiny or check."
-(Thomas Peart, 1972)

 The early 1970s also saw the appearance of theoretic perspectives upon bureaucracy that slowly found their way into public debate.
 Most well-known is William A. Niskanen's _Bureaucracy and Representative Government_ (1971), the widely influential work that laid the foundations for the New Right theory of an ever-expanding bureaucracy: the academic face of the "rising waters".
 Niskanen drew on earlier works by Von Mises (_Bureaucracy_, 1944) and Anthony Down (_Inside Bureaucracy_, 1967) (Hindwood, 2006; 130-140).